 History of the Harvest is presented in six sections with distinct planting beds.
-Large informational signs will guide visitors as they walk along Bicentennial Plaza.
+Large informational signs guide visitors as they walk along Bicentennial Plaza.

-“Nature’s Gardens” and “Gardens of Life and Health,” the first two sections, focus on medicinal and culinary plants that were indigenous to the state or introduced by settlers.
-This section includes plants such as sassafras, rivercane, rosemary and rue.
+Nature’s Garden and Gardens of Life and Health: The first two sections focus on medicinal and culinary plants that were indigenous to the state or introduced by settlers.
+This section highlights plants such as sassafras, rivercane, rosemary, and rue.

-“Early Agriculture” centers on the “three sisters” companion planting arrangement traditionally used by American Indians in North Carolina.
-Corn, beans and squash, the “three sisters,” were grown together because the plants benefit each other.
+Early Agriculture: This section centers on the “three sisters” companion planting arrangement traditionally used by American Indians in North Carolina.
+Corn, beans, and squash, the “three sisters,” were grown together because the plants benefit each other.

 Dr. Chilton talks about spending part of her childhood growing up in North Carolina, her work producing the first transgenic (genetically engineered) plants, and her role in creating a world-class research facility at Research Triangle Park.
 Approximate run time: 36 minutes.